impostorsguides/impostorsguides.github.io/rbenv/part-2/2-y-content.md

 fi
 ```

-Here we check whether a) our `RBENV_VERSION` variable is empty (or if its value is the `true` boolean, as per the default value in [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L8)), or b) whether its value is set to “system”.
+Here we check whether a) our `RBENV_VERSION` variable is empty (or if its value is the `true` boolean, as per the default value in [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L8){:target="_blank" rel="noopener"}), or b) whether its value is set to “system”.
 If either of these conditions are true, we simply print the string “system” and then exit the `version-name` command.

 Next block of code: